mitchness/DoorDilemma/README.md

 The man speeds up—then TRIPS HARD.
 Falls.
 Screams.

                 MAN
          Ahhh!
 My ankle!
-Why would you hold the door that long!?
+Why would you hold the door like that!?

                 LARRY
+         Like what!?
          I was being nice!
          I can’t win!

                 MAN
          You pressured me!
-I had to run!
+I had to speed up!
 It’s door guilt!
 You gave me door guilt.

                 LARRY
          What do you mean door-guilt.